RoknuzzamanRokon/RoknuzzamanRokon/README.md

 #### I am a software engineer.
 ![I am a software engineer.](https://media.licdn.com/dms/image/D5616AQGZppXNnEOV4A/profile-displaybackgroundimage-shrink_350_1400/0/1699364024799?e=1704931200&v=beta&t=YTHlaOJuZvAt_A24r1zkTfGUgkl1tIr7MM9C0dlVC-M)

 I can learn any new thing quickly.
-Working and learning python language for almost 5 years.
+I have been working and learning Python language for almost 5 years.
 You can find me as a backend developer.
 Basically I like to make desktop software.
 I also work with web applications.
-I do any work carefully and accurately
+I do any work carefully and accurately.

+Meet Intarnd, a passionate software developer with a flair for coding and a deep love for the world of programming.
+Specializing in Python, Intarnd is known for their excellence in crafting efficient and innovative solutions.
+With a keen interest in computer software, they spend their time exploring new technologies and staying updated on the latest developments in the field.
+Intarnd's expertise extends to payment methods and web services, showcasing a commitment to mastering diverse aspects of software development.
+Their dedication to learning and staying ahead of the curve is reflected in the quality of their work.
+As a software enthusiast, Intarnd always seeks opportunities to contribute to cutting-edge projects and create software that makes a meaningful impact.
+With a strong foundation in programming and a passion for continuous improvement, Intarnd is poised to shape the future of software development.

 Skills: Python / JS / HTML / CSS/PHP